OUR

 In September 2018 at the age of 10, Nic was diagnosed with DIPG.
 With a bleed on his brain, and unable to biopsy nor operate, Nic was given steroids and endured six weeks of radiation at Peter Mac, which shrunk the tumour significantly.

-Treated by Dr Jordan Hansford and a team of specialists at the RCH, post-radiation Nic began 12 months of treatment on an immunotherapy clinical trial.
-Now almost 5 years post-diagnosis, Nic is a strong young man with a passion for rowing and strength training.
-He still loves gaming with his mates, but staying healthy is his major goal.
+Treated by Dr. Jordan Hansford and a team of specialists at the RCH, Nic underwent 12 months of treatment on an immunotherapy clinical trial following radiation.
+Now thriving, Nic is a strong young man with a passion for rowing and strength training.
+While he still enjoys gaming with his mates, maintaining his health remains his top priority.

 Nic’s tumour is stable, and he is monitored twice yearly at the RCH.
 Nic has completed Connor’s Run since 2021.